PremK177/java-workshop-dit/08-10-2025/notes.md

 - Indexing: is a method to access any particular (target) element from the array
 - Position: is a method to access any particular element from the array

-How to access any element through position method
+How to access any element through the position method
 - position is always start from 1

 disadvantages of array